aravk2005/ARMsimulator/README.md

 # ARMsimulator
-Created an ARM cpu simulator on python to process both Thumb Instructions and ARM instructions
+Created an ARM CPU simulator to process both Thumb Instructions and ARM instructions